Upcoming structural changes to local government in England: Essex, Southend-on-Sea, and Thurrock

+In early December 2024, Basildon councillors proposed a five unitary authority model for the county.

-Later in December 2024, it was reported that the government would reorganise Essex into two or three local authorities with over 500,000 people each.
-The unitary authorities of Thurrock and Southend-on-Sea will be abolished and merged with other areas of the county, with local elections likely postponed until 2026.
+Later in December 2024, it was reported that the government would reorganise Essex into two or three local authorities with over 500,000 people each, with the unitary authorities of Thurrock and Southend-on-Sea to be abolished and merged with other areas of the county and local elections likely to be postponed until 2026.
 Essex County Council leader Kevin Bentley confirmed that his council would ask the government to postpone local elections for the unitary and two-tier authorities of Essex to prepare for the county's reorganisation.

-Proposals

-Southend-on-Sea City Council proposed a five-unitary option, made of the following groupings:
+Proposals to government were submitted by the following councils on 26 September 2025: